 The visuals were almost outstanding including composition, animation quality, color scheme, and design.
 The only issue I have is that there are a few short shots here and there where the animation isn't as good as the rest of the movie, and are pretty jarring relative to the rest of the visuals.
 But besides that, the quality is great, and the fight/action scenes are composed and executed extremely well, making the action easy to follow and visually appealing, not to mention that these scenes have substance and meaning that relates to the story and themes, they are not just hollow and visually appealing for the sake of cool fight scenes.

-I am a little biased towards this movie because I think the themes of freedom and responsibility as well as the topic of terrorism are relevant in our current world, so I would personally give it a 9/10.
-However, from a more objective viewpoint I'd say that this movie deserves an 8/10.
+I think the themes of freedom and responsibility as well as the topic of terrorism are relevant in our current world, so I would personally give it an 8/10.
 It's a great movie that is entertaining and thought provoking, I definitely recommend it.

 What a piece of crap.
 Even Project Itoh's critically acclaimed novel wasn't perfect, but at least it delivered a semirealistic futuristic world with all its pros and cons of surveillance, nanomechanical warfare, etc. But this adaption is a failure in every aspect - whether or not you look at the trouble it went through during its production.